-MUSC 1001 Music Fundamentals (MnTC: 6) 3 credits: 3 hours lecture/week
+MUSC 1001 Music Fundamentals (MnTC 06)

 This course is an introductory course focusing on listening to music and the reading of music.
 Basic elements of sound will be covered and will include: Rhythm, Melody, Pitch, Form, Harmony, Timbre, Expression, Tempo, and Dynamics.
 The course will include a basic approach to the physics of sound, sound as an art, the philosophy of music and the language of music.
 The course is intended for the general student and can be used as a prerequisite into music theory.
 (Prerequisite: None).